18F/Modular-Contracting-And-Agile-Development/pages/home.md

 hero-button-link: /about/
 content-button-text: View the report
 content-button-link: assets/report.pdf
-banner-heading: We are a cross-agency team with backgrounds in a diversity of fields, including economics, policy, psychology, law, medicine, statistics and political science.
+banner-heading: We are a cross-agency team with backgrounds in a diversity of fields, including psychology, economics, policy,  law, medicine, statistics, and political science.
 banner-text: What unifies us is our commitment to using what research tells us about how people make decisions to better serve Americans and improve government efficiency.
 banner-button-text: Our approach
 banner-button-link: /approach/